 Ottertail real estate is some of the most expensive in Minnesota, although Ottertail house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Ottertail isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ottertail are a mix of both white- and blue-collar jobs.
 Overall, Ottertail is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Ottertail who work in sales jobs (17.31%), office and administrative support (13.08%), and management occupations (10.77%).
+There are especially a lot of people living in Ottertail who work in sales jobs (19.11%), management occupations (14.23%), and healthcare (8.54%).

 Also of interest is that Ottertail has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 15.77% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ottertail telecommute to their jobs.
+Overall, about 17.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ottertail has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ottertail has few renters and college students.
 But the biggest reason it is quieter in Ottertail than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ottertail may be for you.